21 Best Beaches in Western Australia You Must Visit!

 It is also a significant nesting area for flatback turtles – only found in northern Australia.
 Within the water, you might even be lucky to spot dugongs, dolphins and sawfish.

-Located within the amazing Cape Range National Park near the town of Exmouth, Turquoise Bay is just as beautiful as it sounds.
+Located within the amazing Cape Range National Park near the town of Exmouth, Turquoise Bay is just as beautiful as it sounds and one of the best snorkelling spots in Australia.

 With soft white sand and vibrant turquoise waters, it’s consistently ranked as one of the top beaches in Australia.
 When it comes to the perfect beach day, it’s hard to find a more scenic spot than this!